EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 Check if the token on your computer matches the token in your coiled dashboard:

+ADD TWO IMAGES

 ## 3. Connect to your cloud

+Sign into your cloud account.

+Go to the